HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 the cover art for Sean O'Hagan's fifth solo album

 Radum Calls, Radum Calls.
 The same thing with this fifth solo album by The High Llamas' Sean O'Hagan.
-Released in late October, it took us a while to appreciate the new collection's British chamber pop puzzles (Irishman O'Hagan formed The High Llamas in London in 1991).
+Released in late October (the 26th, Manila time), it took us a while to appreciate the new collection's British chamber pop puzzles (Irishman O'Hagan formed The High Llamas in London in 1991).
 But when the light within its own tunnels showed up on our cerebrations by November, we just knew: this album's clarity should not escape our articulations of a utilitarian and post-Marxist valuation.
 We focused on facets of it that other reviewers either chose to ignore or found it too liberal-ish of them to be constructing at all.